waleyinka/launchpad_python/zenquotes/README.md

 ---

-## ⚙️ How It Works
+## 8. How It Works

-1. main.py runs the orchestrator.
+1. `main.py` runs as the orchestrator.

-2. It calls quote_fetcher.py to pull a fresh quote from ZenQuotes.
+2. It calls `quote_fetcher.py` to pull a fresh quote from ZenQuotes.

-3. The system retrieves active users from PostgreSQL using db.py.
+3. The system retrieves active users from PostgreSQL using `db.py`.

 4. For each user:

  - Builds a personalized message (first name only).

- - Sends via SMTP using emailer.py.
+ - Sends via SMTP using `emailer.py`.

  - Logs status (sent/failed) into the email_sends table.